The

 Tree Tales

-About the Authors and Illustrator
+About the Authors and Illustrators

 MARYJO P. GLOVER, a speech language pathologist for over 25 years, is a member of the Rt.
 19 Writers group and the Society of Children's Book Writers and Illustrators.
 She and her husband live in Pittsburgh, Pennsylvania.